Generic selectors

 Which facilities are available at the Joie Stadium?

-The academy stadium boasts a host of top-notch facilities.
-Given the immense amount of money that the club's ownership has pumped into this venue, it shouldn't be a surprise to find utilities that exist in big stadia across Europe.
+The academy stadium boasts a array of best-in-class facilities and given the significant investment that the club's ownership has pumped into this venue, it should not be a surprise to find that utilities at the Joie Stadium also exist across some of the biggest stadiums in Europe.

-For example, there is a press room for pre-match and post-match conferences, a board room where management work on a daily basis and a 190-metre bridge that links with the Etihad Stadium across the road.
+For example, there is a press room for pre-match and post-match press conferences, a boardroom where management work on a daily basis and a 190-metre bridge, named the Nexen Tire bridge, that crosses the Alan Turing Way/Ashton New Road junction and connects the Joie Stadium to the Etihad Stadium.

-What is the capacity of Man City academy stadium?
+What is the capacity of the Joie Stadium?

-What is the value of the Joie Academy Stadium?
+What is the value of Man City's academy stadium?

-Reports indicate that the Academy Stadium which is nestled in the Etihad Campus is worth a staggering £200 million.
-The venue is one of the flagship projects that were initiated by the current Manchester City owner, Sheikh Mansour and was funded by a consortium of companies, some of which are owned by the Saudi billionaire.
-The space in which the Academy sits used to host a salty industry.
+It is understood that the Joie Stadium is worth around £200 million.
+The venue is one of the flagship projects that was initiated by the current Man City owner, Sheikh Mansour and was funded by a consortium of companies, some of which are owned by the Saudi billionaire.

-Thomas Krucken is the current head of the academy at Manchester City.
-He was previously the head of the youth wing at Stuttgart.
-Upon his appointment, Krucken expressed his optimism towards developing players of the future.
-He further opined that five things make a successful football academy namely culture, uniform methodology, people, a good transition phase, a good structure and individual development.
+Thomas Krucken is the current head of the academy at Man City.
+He was previously the head of the youth wing at Stuttgart and joined Man City in 2023.
+Upon his appointment, Krucken expressed his optimism towards developing players of the future and suggested that six things make a successful football academy, namely culture, uniform methodology, people, a good transition phase, a good structure and individual development.

-Notably, this is not the first time that Thoma Krucken has worked at Manchester City.
-He had previously coached the foundation in the 2000/01 season.
+Notably, this is not the first time that Thoma Krucken has worked at Man City.
+He had previously coached the foundation in the 2000-01 campaign.
 He thanked the academy director back then, Jim Cassell, who allowed him to work with talents in the younger age groups.

-The academy takes in future stars between the ages of 5 and 14 to train and develop in them, a philosophy that applies to the Cityzen's way of playing.
-Thomas Krucken is supported by Sam Fagbemi who is the head of recruitment at the academy, supported by a host of other football professionals.
+The academy takes in future stars between the ages of five and 14 to train and develop them, a philosophy that applies to the Citizen's way of playing.
+Thomas Krucken is supported by Sam Fagbemi, who is the head of recruitment at the academy, supported by a host of other football professionals.

 Philip O Rourke is a Dublin-based journalist and author of Forgotten Football Clubs, 50 Clubs Around the World.
 He appears on the Forgotten Football Clubs podcast and, in his spare time, travels around Europe to different football stadiums, trying to watch as many different clubs as he can.